 This is what transfigures Monday morning.
 You no longer work for a verdict; you work from one.
 Your labor is no longer a desperate audition before a God you are trying to impress; it is the grateful overflow of a child who is already loved, already secure, already an heir.
 The Spirit who is sanctifying you works in your work — making the believer a better, not a worse, employee, because his diligence is fueled by gratitude rather than fear.
 And the Sabbath becomes a weekly sermon preached to the over-worker's heart: the world does not rest on your shoulders.
 When you stop, the universe keeps running, because it was never running on you.
 It runs on the providence of God, who upholds all things by the word of His power and who does not need your overtime to keep the planets turning.
 To rest is to confess that you are a creature and not the Creator — and that confession is the most freeing thing an exhausted person can say.

-So we lift our eyes from the work to the Worker.
-We confess that we tried to build our worth out of our output, and that the worth we so frantically chased was given to us as a gift before we lifted a finger.
-We adore the Father who worked for six days and called His work very good.
-We adore the Son who spent thirty years at a carpenter's bench before He spoke a public word, sanctifying ordinary labor by doing it, and who then did the only work that could save us and said, "It is finished."
-We adore the Spirit who gifts and equips and strengthens every faithful hand.
-The Westminster Shorter Catechism says our chief end is "to glorify God, and to enjoy him forever" — and that end is served at the pulpit and the plough alike.
-To the Triune God who works, and who has finished the only work that justifies, be the glory forever.
-Amen.
+Lift your eyes from the work to the Worker.
+We tried to build our worth out of our output, and the worth we were chasing had already been handed over as a gift before any of us lifted a finger.
+The Son of God spent thirty years at a carpenter's bench before He said one public word, sanctifying ordinary labor by the plain act of doing it, and then did the one work that could save us and announced that it was finished.
+Our chief end, the old catechism has it, is to glorify God and enjoy Him forever — and that end is served at the pulpit and the plough alike.
+You do not work in order to be loved.
+You work because you already are.